saltyrtc/saltyrtc-meta/Task-WebRTC.md

 ## 'handover' Message

-Both clients SHALL send this message once the wrapped data channel dedicated for the signalling is `open`.
+Both clients SHALL send this message once the secure data channel dedicated for the signalling is `open`.
 However, the message MUST be sent over the WebSocket-based signalling channel.